 - Program Requirements catalog year for declared major(s), concentration(s), minor(s) and certificate(s)

 There are three major components to an audit:

 - General Education Requirements

-Satisfied requirements have an "OK" displayed on their left side, while unsatisfied ones have a "NO" shown.
+Satisfied requirements have an "OK" displayed on their left side, while unsatisfied ones have a "NO".
 Any subrequirements have "+" displayed on their left side when fulfilled and "-" when they are not.
 Items which are unsatisfied or unfulfilled generally show the courses that can be used to complete the requirement.
-Along with requirements, other information is displayed, such as credit totals, GPA's, all courses taken, advisor name.
+Other information is also displayed such as credit totals, GPA's, all courses taken and advisor name.

 Important Note Regarding In-Progress Courses

 An "in progress" course is one for which you have not yet received a final grade.
-This includes courses in which you are currently enrolled (IP) and any course with a grade of X, I, or N. This report assumes you will satisfactorily complete the courses for which you are currently registered and that none of these is a duplicate or exceeds the maximum allowed toward degree requirements Exceptions An exception reflects any changes, such as waivers or substitutions, applied to your academic program by an Executive Action by your Department.
-This allows DARS to individualize your specific degree program.
+This includes courses in which you are currently enrolled (IP) and any course with a grade of X, I, or N. This audit report assumes you will satisfactorily complete the courses for which you are currently registered and that none of these is a duplicate or exceeds the maximum allowed toward requirements.